Blond Angel case

-The Blond Angel case or Petite Maria case started with the search for the biological parents of a blonde girl found by Greek police in a Romani camp on October 16, 2013.
-Eight days later, after taking on an international dimension with the involvement of Interpol and an appeal for witnesses launched by the child protection association "The Smile of the Child", the investigation led to the identification of the parents, Atanas and Sacha Roussev, in a Romani camp in Bulgaria.
+The Blond Angel case started with the search for the biological parents of a blond girl found by Greek police in a Romani camp on 16 October 2013.
+Eight days later, after the case was internationalised with the involvement of Interpol, and an appeal for witnesses launched by the child protection association and children's charity The Smile of the Child, the investigation led to the identification of the child's parents, Atanas and Sacha Roussev, in a Romani camp in Bulgaria.
 Both confirmed that they had entrusted their daughter shortly after her birth to Christos Salis and Eleftheria Dimopoulou, the couple with whom she had been found.
-On November 9, 2015, they were acquitted of the kidnapping charge for lack of evidence.
-The child, Maria Roussev, remained in Greece, in the care of the association, being effectively kidnapped by the state.
+On 9 November 2015, they were acquitted of the kidnapping charge due to lack of evidence.
+The child, Maria Roussev, remained in Greece, in the care of the association.

-The case led to a series of reforms within the Greek administration, highlighting the shortcomings of the civil registry as one of the factors in the child's situation.
-Above all, it was the subject of ten days of intense media coverage around the world, and especially in Europe, before disappearing from the news once the biological parents had been found.
-The media coverage led to the emergence of several similar cases across the continent, notably in Ireland, where two other "blond angels" were taken from their Romani parents by the authorities.
-Official and associative reactions followed, most notably from the Council of Europe's Commissioner for Human Rights, who denounced the risks of stigmatization associated with the spread of prejudices based on stereotypes.
+The case was the subject of ten days of intense media coverage around the world, especially in Europe, before disappearing from the news once the biological parents had been found.
+It also led to a series of reforms within the Greek administration, highlighting the shortcomings of the civil registry as one of the factors in the child's situation.
+The media coverage led to the emergence of several similar cases across the continent, most notably in Ireland, where two other "blond angels" were taken from their Romani parents by the authorities.
+Official and associative reactions followed, most notably from the Council of Europe's Commissioner for Human Rights, who denounced the risks of stigmatisation associated with the spread of prejudices based on stereotypes.